charliebratches/Grass-Shader/README.md

-Implementation of a grass shader in Unity with fancy scripting features.
+Implementation of a GPU grass shader in Unity with fancy scripting features.
 See it in action here: https://twitter.com/CharlieBratches/status/1258572353174372352.

 Inspired by the tech seen in Zelda: Breath of the Wild.